Canal du Midi: Water supply for the canal

 It takes 90 million cubic metres of water to feed the canal for one year.
 To do this, Riquet set up a complex system of water supply to the canal.
 The idea was to capture the waters of the Montagne Noire located several tens of kilometres away and bring it to the Seuil de Naurouze, the highest point of the future canal, through channels.

 These channels, called "Rigole de la montagne" (Channel of the Mountain) and "Rigole de la plaine" (Channel of the Plain) connected the upper three reservoirs (Lampy, Cammazes, and Saint-Ferréol) at the seuil de Naurouze.
 The Rigole de la Montagne measured 24.269 km long and has 22 structures between the outlet at Alzeau and the falls of Cammazes.
 The Rigole de la Plaine measured 38.121 km long at 21.45 m altitude and included 68 structures between the Crouzet bridge and the seuil de Naurouze.

 Initially, two reservoirs fed the highest point of the canal at the seuil de Naurouze: the Bassin de Saint-Ferréol had a capacity of 6.3 million cubic metres and was built between 1667 and 1672.
 The other reservoir was much smaller - the Bassin de Lampy.
 Called "Lampy-Vieux", it was quickly replaced by the "Lampy-Neuf" with a capacity of 1,672,000 cubic metres built over a hundred years later between 1777 and 1782.

 The Bassin de Saint-Ferréol was and remains the main water reservoir for the canal with a surface of 67 hectare.
 It receives the waters of the Montagne Noire via the Channel of the Mountain which is itself supplied by the basin of Lampy.
 The lake waters are retained by a dam 786 m long and 149 m wide consisting of three parallel walls.
 The channel surrounds the basin and can evacuate any excess water.
 A museum is located near the outlets and has displays on the history of the construction of the Lake.

 Originally the engineer planned and built a third reservoir, the Naurouze, but it was abandoned in 1680 due to its excessive silting.
 Pierre-Paul Riquet had dreamed of the construction of a new city around this basin that never saw the day.
 A floodway was quickly dug to drain the Naurouze basin from the south.

 Other reservoirs were also built at Carcassonne to supply the lower part of the canal to the Mediterranean.
 So the waters of the Fresquel, the Cesse, and the Orbiel augmented those of the canal.
-On the other hand, the waters of the Orb at Beziers provided additional flow to part of the canal.
+On the other hand, the waters of the Orb at Béziers provided additional flow to part of the canal.
 In 1957 the Cammazes dam with a capacity of 20 million cubic metres of water was filled on the Sor which completed and finalized the supply network.
 This lake provides drinking water to more than 200 communes in the region.
 Of the 20 million cubic metres, 4 million are reserved for feeding the Canal du Midi.